afourmy/pyNMS/README.md

 - [x] Merge Add to AS and Manage AS window
 - [x] Use haversine formula to compute the distance of a link based on GPS coordinates
 - [x] Add new devices: splitter, regenerator/amplifier
+- [x] Graph generation: select the type of nodes
+- [x] Remove AS from pn
 - [ ] Replace splitter with switch
 - [ ] Dict reset from keys
 - [ ] Selection dict should include all type of link: trunk, route, traffic